-Delisting and/or unsupported Cryptocurrencies: if at any time any of the Cryptocurrencies form the subject of your order are delisted and/or we no longer support the trading in such Cryptocurrencies for any reason, then the applicable order will be immediately closed.
+Delisting and/or unsupported Cryptocurrencies: if at any time any of the Cryptocurrencies from the subject of your order are delisted and/or we no longer support the trading in such Cryptocurrencies for any reason, then the applicable order will be immediately closed.
 If eToro is notified that a Cryptocurrency you hold in your account is likely to be delisted and/or removed and/or cancelled from any of the exchanges (some of them or all) and eToro believes that it shall not be able to trade in such Cryptocurrencies, eToro shall make an effort to sell the Cryptocurrencies on your behalf at such time and price, and in such manner, as it determines.

 Automated Trading & Internet Risks

 While trading on our website and/or applications, system errors may occur.
 You should be aware of the risks that may result from any system failure which could mean that your order may be delayed or fail.